 Tourism is the biggest provider of the country’s income; due to the boom in tourism over the past 80 years, construction has become a successful industry too.

-One happy Island is Aruba’s slogan and it adorns the licence plates of Aruban cars!
+One happy Island is Aruba’s slogan and it adorns the license plates of Aruban cars!

 Want to call your friends in Aruba?
 You’ll need to use the international dialling code +297.